Safari77/DPDFNet/README.md

 - **DNSMOS (P.835 & P.808)** - We use the **official** DNSMOS local inference script from the DNS Challenge repository: [`dnsmos_local.py`](https://github.com/microsoft/DNS-Challenge/blob/master/DNSMOS/dnsmos_local.py).
 Please follow their installation and model download instructions in that project before running.
 - **NISQA v2** - We use the **official** NISQA project: <https://github.com/gabrielmittag/NISQA>.
 Refer to their README for environment setup, pretrained model weights, and inference commands (*e.g.*, running `nisqa_predict.py` on a folder of WAVs).

 ## Citation
-If you use this work, please cite the paper:

 ```bibtex
 @article{rika2025dpdfnet,